peteamiri/Tutorials/AWS/AmazonWebServices.md

 * Internet of Things (IoT)
 * Game Development

-# AWS Global Infrustructure
+# AWS Global Infrastructure

 * **Region** : Is a geographic Area (e.g. London, N. VA, etc.)
 * **Availability Zone** : Each region has **2 or more** Availability Zone.
 AZ's are simply a **Data Centers**.
-It is best to have resources across mutiple AZ's to increase Availability for Disaster Recover (DR).
+It is best to have resources across multiple AZ's to increase Availability for Disaster Recover (DR).
 Each AZ has its own redundant power supply, network connectivity.
-* **Edge Locations** : endpoint for AWS wich are used for caching contents.
+* **Edge Locations** : endpoint for AWS which are used for caching contents.
 Typically this is consists of **CloudFront** which is part of AWS Content Delivery Network (CDN).

 ## Region ##